priyavrat-misra/til-in-java/README.md

 > void example() throws IOException { ... }
 > ```
 ###### Day 30 [↑](#today-i-learned-in-java- "Back to Top")
-- `Throwable` is a superclass of all exceptions and errors.
+- `java.lang.Throwable` is the super-class of all exception related classes and errors.
 > ```plaintext
 >                           ┌──────────────── Throwble ──────────────────┐
 >                           ▼                                            ▼